MfN-Berlin/mwAutocompleteExternal/README.md

 Done.
 A list of matching page names should appear when you start tiping in the input field.

 ## Other data sources
-rvk: Queries Regensburger Verbundklassifikation (German library reference).
+rvk: Regensburger Verbundklassifikation (German library reference): queries the first two levels of the tree .
+rvkregister: Regensburger Verbundklassifikation (German library reference): queries the entire register.